 Much less commonly, a spinal abscess from bacteria or tuberculosis (TB) can cause back pain and a reluctance to move the back, possibly with a fever.

-People describe a searing or ripping pain in their back and across to their chest.
+People describe a searing or ripping pain in their back and across their chest if this occurs.
 It’s where a layer in the lining of your aorta, the biggest blood vessel in your body, comes apart and blood that should be transported from the heart to the rest of the body starts leaking out.
-This is a medical emergency and requires immediate hospital treatment.
+This is a medical emergency and requires urgent hospital treatment.

 General principles apply for back pain when it should be something you discuss with your doctor.
 If there is severe pain or weakness, or the pain is associated with concerning symptoms such as fever, unintentional weight loss, night sweats, a traumatic injury (such as falling from chair height), or pain that feels out of proportion with an injury or suspected diagnosis then you should see your doctor for review urgently.